 When to Start

 There is a lot of conflicting information on when is the best time to start offering a bottle.
-One concern is that if you offer it too soon, your baby may prefer the bottle and not return to breastfeeding.
-I’ll review some tips to help prevent that in just a second.
+One concern is that if you offer it too soon, your baby may prefer the bottle and not return to breastfeeding (1).
+The research on this is conflicting at best.
 You can probably safely start offering a bottle after a couple of weeks if you and your baby aren’t having any problems with breastfeeding.
 You definitely want to offer before you need them to take the bottle in case there are any hiccups that you need to address.
+Waiting too long can lead to bottle refusal which is extremely stressful.

 Choosing a Bottle